quacksouls/bitwalk/plan.md

     - Write a trade bot `stock/trade.js` with access to all data and APIs.

 - [ ] Shortest path and HTML injection
+  - Purchase all augmentations from Tian Di Hui.
   - Find shortest path to a target server.
   - Write a script `connect.js` to simulate terminal input and connect to a target server.